David Gower: Domestic career

-Gower returned to England in 1978 from an international tour with a career best 200*, forming part of his 957 runs for the season at 41.60, with eight fifties to go with that one hundred.
+Gower returned to England in 1978 from an international tour with a career-best 200*, forming part of his 957 runs for the season at 41.60, with eight fifties to go with that one hundred.
 For his efforts that season, Gower was awarded Wisden Cricketer of the Year.
 Wisden recorded that "The sun scarcely graced the English cricket scene with its presence in 1978, but when it did it seemed to adorn the blond head of David Gower.
 The young Leicestershire left-hander could do little wrong.
 He typified a new, precocious breed of stroke-players, imperious and exciting, who added colour and glamour to an otherwise bedraggled English summer."
-The 1980 season in England saw Gower again top 1,000 runs, with 1142 at 48.89, including five hundreds and a career best 156*.
-This was the most prolific first-class season of Gower's career thus far.
-He also played 21 one day matches, with 616 runs including another century.
-His winter international tour was then followed up with a prolific performance during the 1981 season, which included the 1981 Ashes series.
-During this season, Gower played 19 matches, scoring a career best 1418 runs at 48.89, including one knock of 156*.
-Against Essex at Grace Road he shared an unbroken county record second wicket stand of 289 with Chris Balderstone.
+The 1980 season in England saw Gower again top 1,000 runs, with 1142 at 48.89, including five hundreds and a career-best 156*.
+This was, thus far, the most prolific first-class season of Gower's career.
+He also played 21 one-day matches, with 616 runs including another century.
+He followed up the winter international tour with a prolific performance during the 1981 season, which included the 1981 Ashes series.
+During this season Gower played 19 matches, scoring a career-best 1,418 runs at 48.89, including one knock of 156*.
+Against Essex at Grace Road he shared an unbroken county record second-wicket stand of 289 with Chris Balderstone.

-After another successful international tour, Gower returned to England to peak 1,000 runs again with a career-best 1530 at 46.36, with two hundreds, and scored five further hundreds for only the second time in 1983, where he again topped 1,000 runs, 1,253 this time at 46.40.
-He came narrowly close to 1,000 runs in the 1984 season, ending with 999 at 35.67, and then scored 1,000 runs, including a then career-best of 215, at 54.70, in 1985.
-Gower scored one century in England and Australia in the next two seasons, before topping 1,000 runs for three consecutive series', in 1987, 1988 and 1989, with a total of seven centuries including his career best 228.
+After another successful international tour, Gower returned to England to breach 1,000 runs again with a career-best 1,530 at 46.36, with two hundreds, and scored five further hundreds for only the second time in 1983, when he again topped 1,000 runs, 1,253 this time at 46.40.
+He narrowly failed to reach 1,000 runs in the 1984 season, ending with 999 at 35.67, and then scored 1,000 runs, including a then career-best of 215, at 54.70, in 1985.
+Gower scored one century in England and Australia in the next two seasons, before topping 1,000 runs for three consecutive series, in 1987, 1988 and 1989, with a total of seven centuries including his career-best 228.